 What IP address should I use in the hosts file?

-However, if you already have a set of mappings that you’ve decided to add beforehand, just follow steps above to add them into the hosts file.
+However, if you already have a set of mappings that you’ve decided to add beforehand, just follow the steps above to add them into the hosts file.

-If you simply want to block a website or host name so that no program or software can access to it, you can use the address 127.0.0.1 followed by the host name or website you want to block.
-This will resolve the host name or website address to the IP address 127.0.0.1 which is usually inaccessible.
+If you simply want to block a website or host name so that no program or software can access it, you can use the address 127.0.0.1 followed by the host name or website you want to block.
+This will resolve the host name or website address to the IP address 127.0.0.1, which is usually inaccessible.

 In conclusion, editing the hosts file in Windows 11 and Windows 10 can be a useful tool to block or redirect certain host names or website addresses.
 However, it should be used with caution as it may affect the functionality of some software or render some features unavailable.
 Make sure to follow the guidelines mentioned above and always back up the original hosts file before making any changes.